trek-view/basecamp/_posts/2023-03-02-building-street-view-alternative-for-the-outdoors-part-2.md

 For the panorama viewer, the Mapillary web app uses [MapillaryJS](https://mapillary.github.io/mapillary-js/) which they've open-sourced under an MIT license.
 As such, it makes it a no-brainier for me to use for the viewer.

-The even better news is it works natively with Mapillary images which brings us navigation between images for free.
+The even better news is it works natively with Mapillary images which brings us navigation between images for free (I don't need to store information about the connected photos locally).

 [Try pasting the code below into the live editor](https://mapillary.github.io/mapillary-js/docs/main/init)...